godotengine/godot-docs/tutorials/platform/customizing_html5_shell.rst

   A JavaScript object, containing the export options and can be later overridden.
   See :js:attr:`EngineConfig` for the full list of overrides.

-The following optional placeholders will enable some extra features in your cusstom HTML template.
+The following optional placeholders will enable some extra features in your custom HTML template.

 - ``$GODOT_PROJECT_NAME``:
   The project name as defined in the Project Settings.
 It is a good idea to use it as a ``<title>``